shelfwise/pyparams/README.md

 ### Deriving modules

-Sometimes we want to try different optimizers, activation function, resnet blocks etc. Normally, we can parametrize our model with some `if else` structure e.g.
+Sometimes we want to try different optimizer, activation function, resnet block etc. Normally, we would parametrize our model with some `if else` structure e.g.

 ```python